Birth Injury Litigation 101

 Have you been told that your baby has cerebral palsy?
 Or Erb’s palsy?
 Did your baby suffer from hypoxic ischemic encephalopathy?
 Does your child need life long medical care?
 Are you wondering how you are going to pay those medical bills?
 Are you scared of what will happen to your child if something happens to you?

 When a physician or other health care provider was negligent in the delivery of a baby, and injury results, we call it a “birth injury” or “birth trauma” case.
 It is a sub-type of medical malpractice.
 But at Hoffer & Sheremet we handle birth injury cases a little differently from a typical medical malpractice case.
 We keep an eye on the future and do what we can to make sure your child will be taken care of in the years to come.
+Contact our birth injury lawyers today for a free case review.
+Read on to learn more about birth injury lawsuits.

-How do medical malpractices work?
+How do medical malpractice cases work?

 (If you have already read Medical Malpractice 101, skip down to learn how birth injury litigation is different.)